Hariom009/ColorGenerator-Assignment/README.md

 - **Create a Firebase Project
 - **Go to Firebase Console

-- **Sign in with your Google Account.
+- Sign in with your Google Account.
-- **Click "Add project".
+- Click "Add project".
-- **Give your project a name (e.g., "MyColorCodeApp").
+- Give your project a name (e.g., "MyColorCodeApp").
-- **Follow the prompts and click "Create project".
+- Follow the prompts and click "Create project".

 # Add iOS App
-- **Click the iOS icon in your Firebase project dashboard.
+- Click the iOS icon in your Firebase project dashboard.
-- **Enter your iOS Bundle ID (from Xcode: General > Bundle Identifier).
+- Enter your iOS Bundle ID (from Xcode: General > Bundle Identifier).
-- **(Optional) App Nickname and App Store ID.
+- (Optional) App Nickname and App Store ID.
-- **Click "Register app".
+- lick "Register app".

-- **Download GoogleService-Info.plist
+- Download GoogleService-Info.plist
-- **Download the GoogleService-Info.plist file.
+- Download the GoogleService-Info.plist file.
-- **In Xcode, drag the file into your Project Navigator.
+- In Xcode, drag the file into your Project Navigator.

 Make sure "Copy items if needed" and your app target are selected.

 # Set Up Firestore -
-- **In Firebase Console, go to Firestore Database.
+- In Firebase Console, go to Firestore Database.
-- **Click "Create database" > "Start in test mode".
+- Click "Create database" > "Start in test mode".
-- **Choose a location (e.g., nam5 for India) > Click "Enable".
+- Choose a location (e.g., nam5 for India) > Click "Enable".

 ## How to Run the Project :

-- **Open .xcodeproj or .xcworkspace in Xcode.
+- Open .xcodeproj or .xcworkspace in Xcode.
-- **Select a simulator/device (e.g., iPhone 15 Pro).
+- Select a simulator/device (e.g., iPhone 15 Pro).
-- **Click the Run button (play icon).
+- Click the Run button (play icon).

 You should now see the ColorCode application running!
 Try generating some colors and observe local and cloud syncing behavior.

 ## How It Works:

-- **Generating Colors: The app picks 3 random numbers (RGB) and turns them into a hex string.
+- **Generating Colors**: The app picks 3 random numbers (RGB) and turns them into a hex string.
-- **Local Storage: Uses UserDefaults to store ID, hex code, and timestamp.
+- **Local Storage**: Uses UserDefaults to store ID, hex code, and timestamp.
-- **Firebase: Saves the same data to Firestore when online.
+- **Firebase**: Saves the same data to Firestore when online.
-- **Network Monitor: Uses tools like NWPathMonitor to check internet status.
+- **Network Monitor**: Uses tools like NWPathMonitor to check internet status.
-- **Smart Syncing:
+  **Smart Syncing**:
-- **Online: Save to both local and Firebase.
+- **Online**: Save to both local and Firebase.
-- **Offline → Online: Sync unsynced local data to Firebase.
+- **Offline** → Online: Sync unsynced local data to Firebase.